dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 Method class and lambda can access only `effectively final` variables:
 * this limitation is related to scope and lifetime and made on purpose
 * lifetime of method variables is method execution, and when method is returned, all variables are cleared from the stack.
 But lambda/class may outlive the method, they may be returned and continue to live after method returned.
 In this case having non-final method variables may be confusing.
-Moreover, lambda/class create new scope, and copy values.
+Moreover, lambda/class create closure (don't confuse with variable scope), and copy values.
 So if we pass non-final method variables to lambda/class, it's confusing what should happen with them, if we are changing them inside lambda/class.
-For this reason to avoid confusion there is hard requirement to use either final or effectively final variables inside lambda/class
+For this reason to avoid confusion there is hard requirement to use either final or effectively final variables inside lambda/class.
+Lambda doesn't create its own scope, yet it create a room for variables.

 ###### Anonymous classes
 Anonymous classes - can be created out of interface/abstract/concrete classes by implementing class body on the fly.
 They can't: